About John Clements…

 I also learned the hard way many years ago that knowing how to instinctively use your equipment of choice, makes a photographers life so much easier.

 From the beginner, who maybe wants to create nice looking family or travel images, to the pro looking at new genres, or tackling their current ones more efficiently, that ‘real’ world’ background helps.
 In fact it is invaluable.
+You simply can not get that from watching internet material, books or magazines.
+All of that theory (although useful) can only take you so far.

 So where are we today?
 There are often more hits than misses in an acceptable technical sense from the off today.
 And that’s no bad.
 Credit the manufacturers, We have for example, never had previously more accurate and flexible cameras as we have today.
 But another day, and that same technology same settings may give a noticeably different result.